philc/book-notes/business/it doesnt have to be crazy at work - jason fried.md

 * At Basecamp, all calendars are private, which makes it much higher friction to get on someone's calendar.
-* "If you make it easy for someone to invite five other people to a meeting -- because software can find the open slot that works for everyone --then meetings with six people will proliferate."
+* "If you make it easy for someone to invite five other people to a meeting -- because software can find the open slot that works for everyone -- then meetings with six people will proliferate."
 * Taking someone's time should be a pain in the ass.
 Taking many people's time should be so cumbersome that most people won't even bother to try it unless it's really important.
 Meetings should be a last resort, especially big ones.